PEG Selector: Interactive Prototype

 Data Sources and Commercial Context

-The prototype references representative PEG products associated with well-known suppliers, including (but not limited to) Thermo Fisher Scientific, Sigma-Aldrich and Avantor.
+The prototype references representative PEG products associated with well-known suppliers, including (but not limited to) Thermo Fisher Scientific, Sigma-Aldrich, and Avantor.
 All product attributes shown are realistic and broadly consistent with commercially available PEGs.
 However, the dataset was constructed specifically for demonstration purposes.
 Sample PEG products were defined first, and corresponding vendor URLs were added where publicly available information could be reasonably identified.
 As a result:

 • Vendor links are public, navigational, and representative